-1.3.1 GAUSS
+1.3.1 Primary System: GAUSS

 The observatory operates under the control of the Geomagnetic Automatic Unmanned Sampling System (GAUSS), which was developed by BGS staff, was installed in 1996, and became operational in January 1997.
 The system is based on two IBM-compatible personal computers (PCs), which control the data-logging and communications.
 There are two sets of sensors used for making magnetic measurements.
-A triaxial linear-core fluxgate magnetometer, manufactured by the Danish Meteorological Institute is used to measure the variations in the horizontal (H) and vertical (Z) components of the field.
+A triaxial linear-core fluxgate magnetometer, manufactured by the Danish Meteorological Institute (DMI) is used to measure the variations in the horizontal (H) and vertical (Z) components of the field.
 The third sensor is oriented perpendicular to these, and measures variations which are proportional to the changes in declination (D).
-Measurements are made at a rate of 1 Hz, and are filtered to produce one-minute values using a 61point cosine filter.
+Measurements are made at a rate of 1 Hz, and are filtered to produce one-minute values using a 61-point cosine filter.

-In addition to the fluxgate sensors there is a proton precession magnetometer with its sensor mounted at the centre of two sets of orthogonal Helmholtz coils, which is used to make measurements each minute of the absolute total field intensity (F) and the variations in declination and inclination (I).
-This system is described in more detail in the section on observatory quality control at the end of this bulletin.
+In addition to the fluxgate sensors there is a proton precession magnetometer (PPM) with its sensor mounted at the centre of two sets of orthogonal Helmholtz coils, which is used to make measurements each minute of the absolute total field intensity (F) and the variations in declination and inclination (I).

 The data are retrieved via telephone to the BGS office in Edinburgh.
-In normal operation this is performed automatically every three hours by an IBM-compatible PC located in Edinburgh, but data can be retrieved on demand if required.
+In normal operation this is performed automatically every 8 minutes by an IBM-compatible PC located in Edinburgh, but data can be retrieved on demand if required.

-The data sets are used to update the Geomagnetism Information and Forecast Service (GIFS), an on-line information system accessed via the World-Wide Web at the address given in Section 1.1.
+The data sets are used to update the Geomagnetism Information and Forecast Service (GIFS), an online information system accessed via the World-Wide Web at the address given in Section 1.1.
 GIFS also provides information on geomagnetic and solar activity.

-1.3.2 Back-up System
+1.3.2 Back-up System: FLAREplus